haleo9/coursera/README.md

-The purpose of this assignment is to:
+# Objective:

-Create a Jupyter Notebook
+- Create a Jupyter Notebook

-Insert code and markdown cells
+- Insert code and markdown cells

-Share your notebook through GitHub
+- Share your notebook through GitHub